We as consumers invest a lot in the brands we love, and a CDP can help brands to give some of that love back with awesome experiences.

 - Preference data - components typically consist of the special ingredients contained in customer preference center systems.

 - Service interaction data - components typically consist of data about problems and issues derived from customer service systems.

 - Behavioural data - components typically consist of the more granular customer details that are available from various systems and apps.

 - Other important data - data that is used to make informed decisions.

-The CDP recipe (or strategy) is about how all the inputs are combined and consist of the following:
+Finally, focus on the CDP Recipe: The CDP recipe (or strategy) is about how all the inputs are combined and consist of the following important considerations:

 - Automation - use automated processes to make it easy to continually keep the data in your CDP up-to-date.

 - Leverage collective expertise and stay adaptable - refine strategy with insights from customers and knowledgeable colleagues on audience engagement.
 Collect data on past customer preferences.